Trying to find an Asheville wine bar in the sea of beer? It’s possible! Don’t miss these delicious wine bars in Asheville, NC – from locals.

 All of the seating in 5 Walnut Wine Bar is indoors, and when there is gorgeous weather, they’ll open their massive windows so that you can people-watch.

 If you are looking to grab a bite to eat, head over to some of the best Downtown Asheville restaurants like Bouchon, Strada/Social Lounge, and Limones.

 2. Leo’s House Of Thirst

-One of the newer Asheville wine bars, Leo’s House Of Thirst is fabulous for a fancy dinner out paired with a sizable wine list.
+One of the newer Asheville wine bars (2020), Leo’s House Of Thirst is fabulous for a “fancy” but simple dinner out paired with a unique wine selection.